JakobHav/Lab2-Bipolar/5932110_5900383_Haverkamp_Fark_02_Sub_EN.typ

   inset: 0pt,
   gutter: 4%,
   [
-    As seen in @tab1, the early voltages for different values of $I_B$ are all very similar, around 61 V. One trend we can observe is that for higher $I_B$ values, the early voltages slightly decreases.
+    As seen in @tab1, the early voltages for different values of $I_B$ are all very similar, around 61 V. One observable trend  is that for higher $I_B$ values, the early voltages slightly decreases.

-    We can also see that for $I_B = 0.0$, our value does not make a lot of sense, and is very difficult to calculate better, as $I_C$ is close to 0V for the entire time.
+    It is also visible that for $I_B = 0.0$, the value does not make a lot of sense, and is difficult to calculate better, as $I_C$ is close to 0V.

   ],